 Amount of Soil Required: When purchasing soil for your raised bed, it's important to know how much you'll need to fill the bed.
 The last thing you want is to start filling the bed and realize you need more bags.
-Different brands of bagged raised bed soil contain different amounts, so it's better to end up with an extra bag or two you can utilize in containers than running short.
+Different brands of bagged raised bed soil contain different amounts, so it's better to end up with an extra bag or two you can utilize in containers than run short.
 Depending on what you're growing, you should have around 6 inches of soil when growing standard crops.
-However, if you're growing root vegetables like carrots, 12-inches of soil is needed for proper root growth.
+However, if you're growing root vegetables like carrots, 12 inches of soil is needed for proper root growth.

 Although all bags of raised bed soil are ready-to-use, some brands have expansion properties.
 Before planting, you fill the bed with the soil, add water and stir, and the soil expands to twice its mass or more.
 Additionally, many bagged soils tell you how much you'll need to fill a certain area of space.